Akshadv48/infosoft_assesment/README.md

-if we see above function the comparison between node.start and self.end is wrong since we need not to do double booking we have only two conditions to check node.end should be <= self.start and node.start >= self.end so in the above function its opposite and hence it causes double booking and throws error. so we need to add else condition if there is a double booking return False.
+if we see above function the comparison between node.start and self.end is wrong since we need not to do double booking we have only two conditions to check node.end should be <= self.start and node.start >= self.end so in the above function its opposite and hence it causes double booking and throws error. so we need to add else condition if the above two condition is not satisfied we can assume that there is a case of double booking and we can return false in the case.